- See a full list of publications

 - Explore connections, collaborators, related work and more

-I received my PhD. from Birkbeck, University of London and, before coming to York, lectured at Birkbeck, the University of Reading and the University of Leeds.
-I have research interests in early modern science and intellectual history, the uses of the Bible in the seventeenth century and poetics and rhetoric.
-My forthcoming book, The Political Bible in Early Modern England (Cambridge, 2016), looks at the political uses of the biblical kings and the Old Testament in the renaissance, and I have published work on this topic in The Journal of the History of Ideas and The Huntington Library Quarterly, as well as editing The Oxford Handbook of the Bible in Early Modern England, c.
-1530-1700 (Oxford, 2015) with Helen Smith (York) and Rachel Willie (Bangor).
+I received my PhD. from Birkbeck, University of London and, before coming to York, lectured at Birkbeck, London, the University of Reading and the University of Leeds.
+I have research interests in early modern science and intellectual history, the uses of the Bible in the seventeenth century and poetics and rhetoric, and am currently working on a study of the early modern apophatic.
+My most recent book, The Political Bible in Early Modern England (Cambridge, 2016), looks at the political uses of the biblical kings and the Old Testament in the renaissance, and I have published work on this topic in The Journal of the History of Ideas and The Huntington Library Quarterly, as well as editing, with Helen Smith and Rachel Willie, The Oxford Handbook of the Bible in Early Modern England, c.
+1530-1700 (Oxford, 2015) which won the Roland H Bainton Prize, 2016.
+I co-edited with Liz Oakley-Brown a volume of The Journal of the Northern Renaissance 2017, Scrutinizing Surfaces.

 I am the author of Biblical Scholarship, Science and Politics in Early Modern England: Thomas Browne and the Thorny Place of Knowledge (Ashgate, 2009), which won the CCUE Book Prize and which was shortlisted for the US History of Science Society Watson Davis Prize, and co-editor, together with Peter Forshaw (Amsterdam), of Biblical Exegesis and the Emergence of Science in the Early Modern Era (Palgrave Macmillan, 2007).